Giving to the University Library

 Residences, including vacation homes and farms, can provide a gift that allows the donor to realize a tax deduction, avoid capital gains taxes, retain lifetime occupancy for herself or himself and/or another person, and provide support for Cal's Library.
 Contact the Library Development Office for detailed guidelines.

 The Library will gratefully consider all gifts of recorded information which meet the instructional and research needs of the Berkeley academic community.
 Questions about gifts to the Library should be directed to Dirk Kennedy (dkennedy[at]library.berkeley.edu).
-Because the Gifts Unit is staffed on a part-time basis, your questions about gifts of materials may not be answered immediately.
 We will make every effort to reply to your inquiry as quickly as possible.

 Outright gifts of securities (stocks, bonds, and mutual fund shares) may be more economical than giving cash and may enable you to give more than you could otherwise afford.
 Contact the Library Development Office for detailed guidelines.